 Carbon 60 Australia | C60 Oil

 What is it?

-A C60 molecule is comprised of 60 carbon atoms which are arranged in a unique cage-like structure.
+A Carbon 60 molecule is comprised of 60 carbon atoms which are arranged in a unique cage-like structure.
 This shape resembles that of a soccer ball, comprising of 20 hexagons and 12 pentagons.
 At the vertex of each shape is one carbon atom, with a double bond forming the edges.
 Another name for this unique structure is a truncated icosahedron.

-How does it work?
+How does Carbon 60 work?

 C60 molecules are known as free radical scavengers or anti-oxidants, and have the ability to search out and attach themselves to free radicals in the body by donating or sharing an electron with them 3.